tung/ruggrogue/book/game-data.md

 ## Uniques

-The following types are stored as uniques in RuggWorld's game world.
+The following types are stored as uniques in RuggRogue's game world.

 ### `BaseEquipmentLevel`

 Found in: `src/main.rs`

 32-bit integer of the minimum power level of weapons and armors that spawn throughout the game.
-It's set when starting a new loop of new game plus to ensure that all spawned equipment in this loop will be more powerful than in the previous loop.
+It's set when starting a new loop of New Game Plus to ensure that all spawned equipment in this loop will be more powerful than in the previous loop.

 ### `Camera`

 Found in: `src/chunked.rs`

-Position that should be centered upon when drawing the map in the main game screen.
+Position that should be centered upon when drawing the map on the main game screen.
 Usually this is the position of the player, but it can be shifted around in view mode.
-This lives in the file that it does because that's where map drawing happens anyway.

 ### `Difficulty`

 Found in: `src/experience.rs`

 Tracks the total amount of experience to be gained by defeating every monster on the current level, as well as the ID of an entity that gains experience like the player.
-Together, this tracking data calculates how much experience the player would gain if they defeat all monsters on each level.
+Together, this tracking data calculates how much experience the player could gain upon defeating all of the monsters on each level.
 The outcome of this tracking is used to determine the power level of items and monsters spawned on future levels.

 ### `GameSeed`

 Found in: `src/main.rs`

-64-bit unsigned integer that is used to provide random number sequences that are unique to each game that is started.
+64-bit unsigned integer that is used to provide random number sequences that are unique to each playthrough.
-It's filled in with a randomly-determined value or via a command-line-provided argument when starting a new game.
+It's set to a random value or via a command line argument when starting a new game.
 Loading a game populates this value from the save file.

 ### `Map`